Awakeri Soccer Club... the Greatest Junior Soccer Club in New Zealand

 In the 6th grade, Awakeri Rockets played against Ohope in cold windy conditions.

 They lost 3 nil, but never gave up.
-Jennifer Cram and Kelsei Ingle chased after the
+Jennifer Cram and Kelsei Ingle chased after

 ball and showed some great attacking skills.
-Samuel Burgess was named player of the
+Samuel Burgess was named

 day for his awesome achievement in the goal.